7-Day Diet Plan For High Blood Pressure: An Ultimate Guide

 - References

-If you’ve been diagnosed with high blood pressure, incorporating a carefully planned 7-day diet plan for high blood pressure can significantly impact your condition.
+If you’ve been diagnosed with high blood pressure, incorporating a carefully planned 7-day diet plan for high blood pressure or a DASH diet can significantly impact your condition.

 Diet plays a crucial role in managing high blood pressure.
 Certain foods can raise your blood pressure, while others can help lower it.